joomla/joomla-cms/README.md

 - Git - for version management.
 Download from here https://git-scm.com/downloads (MacOS users can also use Brew and Linux users can use the built-in package manager, eg apt, yum, etc).

 **Steps to setup the local environment:**
-- Clone the repository to server:
+- Clone the repository to server folder:
-For ex: xampp/htdocs/
+For ex: C:\xampp\htdocs\
 ```bash
 git clone git@github.com:joomla/joomla-cms.git
 ```